Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

-The International Department at Children's Hospital of Pittsburgh of UPMC helps patients throughout their medical care.
-We assist our patients and their families before, during and after their visit to Children's Hospital.
-We schedule appointments close together to make your visit an efficient one.
+The International Department at UPMC Children's Hospital of Pittsburgh helps patients throughout their medical care.
+We assist our patients and their families before, during, and after their visit to Children's Hospital.
+We schedule appointments close together to make your visit and efficient one.

 How soon can I make an appointment for my child?

 What will happen once I return home?
-Will I and my doctor at home have medical records or our visit to Pittsburgh?
+Will I and my doctor at home have medical records from our visit to Pittsburgh?

-After returning home, someone will be available to facilitate clinical and administrative dealings with Children's Hospital of Pittsburgh of UPMC.
+After returning home, someone will be available to facilitate clinical and administrative dealings with UPMC Children's Hospital of Pittsburgh.
 Our PassportCare program strives to keep your mind on your child by taking care of the non-medical details.

 Your child's physician is a key member of the care team.
 Timely communication regarding care plans is provided to the primary care physician during treatment, and when your child goes home.